dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 A *deployment* is a special kind of job that consists in either:

-* uploading some files to a remote location
+* Uploading some files to a remote location
-* updating the code that is running somewhere else
+* Updating some code that is running somewhere else

 In the second case you may: